 TRADING POST: Camp Sequassen operates a Trading Post which includes a full selection of advancement materials, souvenirs, snacks and craft kits.
-The camp trading post accepts cash, major credit cards, personal checks and Travelers' Checks.
+The camp trading post accepts cash, major credit cards, debit cards and personal checks.

-SHOWER HOUSES: Shower houses are provided for the convenience of Scouts and leaders.
+Shower Houses: Shower houses are provided for the convenience of Scouts and leaders.
 Shower houses are equipped with individual locking shower stalls so scheduling Scout and Scouter shower times is unnecessary.
 Scouters may also use the showers and restroom facilities on the lower level of the Alderman Center (Camp Administration Center).
 The Alderman facilities are off limits to Scouts; please remind them of this policy.